• English

 View All Variants

-Honda Civic Review
+Honda Civic expert review

 When Honda let the Civic loose in India back in 2006, it created quite a flutter.
 Those who were used to their Citys found a natural upgrade, and to those who didn’t want the practical but bland Corolla, the Civic seemed tempting.
 It had a design that seduced, an interior that wouldn’t look out of place even today, and a motor that promised to excite.